IQDM/IQDM-PDF/docs/source/methods.rst

 Step 1: Match Report Parser
 ============================
-All of the text is extracted from the PDF into a simple string.
-Each report parser has an ``identifiers`` property which is a list of strings.
-If all of the identifier strings are found in the extracted text, that report parser will be selected.
+Each report parser has an ``identifiers`` property which contain words and phrases used to uniquely pair a PDF to a report parser.
+If all of the identifiers are found in the PDF text, that report parser will be selected.

 Step 2: Parse Data by Text Box Coordinates
 ===========================================
-The text data is collected with the selected report parser, stored by page along with the bounding box coordinates.
+The text data is collected with the selected report parser, which is stored by page and bounding box coordinates.
 Report parsers can look up a text value by page and coordinate.

 Step 3: Apply Template
 ======================